alttch/bma-info/eva4/index.rst

 * The new v4 micro-core architecture is completely scalable and allows to build complex setups for any industrial needs: factories, power plants, military sector etc.

+* Built-in API and servers for web SCADA applications.

 * Real-time event :doc:`replication<svc/eva-repl>` and interaction between cluster nodes and web HMI applications.